grantcolley/dotnetwhat/README.md

 > TDD: “Does this unit of code work correctly?”
 >
 > BDD: “Does the system behave the way the user/business expects?”

+## CI/CD
+CI/CD stands for Continuous Integration and Continuous Delivery/Continuous Deployment.
+It is a DevOps practice that automates building, testing, and deploying software.

+- **Continuous Integration (CI):** Developers frequently merge code into a shared repository.
+Each change automatically triggers a build and automated tests to catch bugs early and ensure the new code integrates correctly.
+- **Continuous Delivery (CD):** After passing all tests, the application is automatically prepared for release.
+Deployment to production still requires a manual approval.
+- **Continuous Deployment (CD):** Goes one step further by automatically deploying every successful change to production without manual intervention.

+Typical CI/CD Pipeline
+- Developer commits code to a Git repository.
+- CI server (e.g., GitHub Actions, Azure DevOps, Jenkins) builds the application.
+- Automated tests are run.
+- If tests pass, the application is packaged.
+- The package is deployed to a staging environment (Continuous Delivery) or directly to production (Continuous Deployment).

 ## REST
 **REST (Representational State Transfer)** is a widely used architectural style for designing networked applications, particularly APIs, that allows client-server communication using HTTP methods like `GET`, `POST`, `PUT`, and `DELETE`.
 It was introduced to improve web efficiency through constraints like statelessness, uniform interfaces, and cacheability.